sudexp/mobile-project-api/README.md

 Similarly, such models as [Order.js](models/Order.js), [OrderItem.js](models/OrderItem.js), [User.js](models/User.js) are also used in the project.
 After saving the model in *MongoDB*, a Document is created with the same properties as those defined in the scheme based on which the model was created.

-For database populating on server [populate.js](populatedb.js) is used.
-The script is launched by calling from the command line with the command *node populatedb*.
+For database populating on server is used script [populate.js](populatedb.js).
+This script is launched by calling from the command line with the command *node populatedb*.
 The script is arranged in such a way that before filling the database with new data, the old data is completely cleared automatically.

 One of the main tasks of this REST API is to create routes for handling frontend requests.
 Main route is defined in the main project file [app.js](app.js):
 ```